-Asian shares dip despite Wall St rally; eyes on Fed chair
+Global shares dip despite Wall St rally; eyes on Fed chair

 The worries over inflation and interest rates have been worsened by a spike in energy prices following Russia’s invasion of Ukraine.
 The price of U.S. crude oil is up about 52% for the year.
 That has taken a bigger bite out of people’s wallets at the gas pump and is prompting a slowdown in spending elsewhere.

+“The narrative in financial markets seems pretty clear.
+Inflation needs to be addressed and given that supply-side factors show no signs of easing, central banks are going to have to take the steam out of demand by tightening monetary policy.
+Whether that slowdown turns into a soft-landing or a recession remains to be seen,” said Chris Turner, global head of markets at ING.

 The lingering list of worries has made for an extremely turbulent market.
-Daily swings between gains and losses has been common and major indexes have sometimes shifted between sharp gains and losses on an hourly basis.
+Daily swings between gains and losses have been common and major indexes have sometimes shifted between sharp gains and losses on an hourly basis.

-U.S. markets were closed Monday for the observation of Juneteenth.
-Last week, the Fed hiked its key short-term interest rate by the most since 1994, the central bank’s latest effort to tame the worst inflation in 40 years.

 Last week, the Fed hiked its key short-term interest rate by triple the usual amount.
 It has also just begun allowing some of the trillions of dollars of bonds it purchased through the pandemic to roll off its balance sheet.
 That should put upward pressure on longer-term interest rates and is another way central banks are yanking supports earlier propped underneath markets to bolster the economy.

 The Fed’s moves are happening as some discouraging signals have emerged about the economy, including sagging spending at retailers and soured consumer sentiment.
-The National Association of Realtors on Tuesday reported that sales of previously occupied U.S. homes slowed for the fourth consecutive month.
-The housing market, a crucial part of the economy, is slowing as homebuyers face record high prices and sharply higher home financing costs than a year ago following a rapid rise in mortgage rates.

 The Fed could consider another such mega-hike at its next meeting in July, but Powell has said increases of three-quarters of a percentage point would not be common.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama